‘Feud: Bette And Joan’ – Everything We Know About Ryan Murphy’s Next Hit Series

 The truth behind Joan Crawford and Bette Davis’ high-profile feud is the subject of Ryan Murphy’s newest project, Feud: Bette and Joan.
 With the premiere less than a month away, here’s everything we known about Murphy’s latest masterpiece.

 According to ET Online, Jessica Lange and Susan Sarandon are playing the iconic roles of Crawford and Davis.
-The show will center on their harsh and sometimes violent feud during the making of the 1962 film, What Ever Happened to Baby Jane?
+The show will center on their harsh and sometimes violent feud during the making of the 1962 film What Ever Happened to Baby Jane?

 Despite their constant fighting on set, the movie received no less than five nominations at the Oscars and won a gold statue for Best Costume Design.
-The film was also a huge success in the box office and served to reboot both Davis and Crawford’s careers.
+The film was also a huge success at the box office and served to reboot both Davis and Crawford’s careers.

 They know how to play nice…for now.
 Are you #TeamBette or #TeamJoan? #FeudFX